mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 ShowToc: true
 ---

-Let's start with how two (dynamic) libraries work together.
-For two libraries to work together they need:
+For two (dynamic) libraries to work together they need:
 - API compatibility
 - ABI compatibility